tmiraglio/SUREHYP/README.md

 ### Installation

+For ease of installation, it is recommended to install `pyhdf`,`rasterio` and `richdem` with `conda`:

+> conda install pyhdf,rasterio,richdem

+Then, SUREHYP can be installed with `pip`: *the pip package is WIP*

+> python -m pip install SUREHYP

-A cython library must be compiled to allow usage of a 3D interpolation function faster than scipy's.
-To install it, navigate to the [interp3d](./func/cython_libraries/interp3d/) folder and run
+A cython library may be compiled to allow usage of a 3D interpolation function faster than scipy's.
+To install it, download [surehyp_cython_extra](https://github.com/tmiraglio/surehyp_cython_extra), navigate in the downloaded folder and run:

 > python setup.py install

+If this extra library is not installed, the program will revert to Scipy functions.

 ### Preprocessing